-- Each team must be composed of a minimum of one handler - The Organization will provide each team with two official handler bibs and two official handler badges. - Each team has to name a handler in charge.
+- Each team must be composed of a minimum of one handler - Handlers must provide parental authorization if they are under 18 years old - The Organization will provide each team with two official handler bibs and two official handler badges. - Each team has to name a handler in charge.
 The Organization must have his phone number.
 He has to be fluent in english or french to be able to speak with the Organization. - 30 minutes before the start of each stage, only 2 handlers and the musher are authorised to be in the stake-out/parking area.
 They must wear the official chasubles from that moment until the end of the musher's stage (including ceremonies).
 All other assistance is strictly forbidden unless dispensation is granted by the Organization. - 2 handlers wearing their official handler bibs will be authorized to wait for their musher in the arrival area, in places indicated by the Organization. - When meals are provided by the Organization, only 2 handlers are allowed on presentation of the official Handler badge.
-Access to the dining room will not be authorised for any other person. - When the Organization provides accommodation for the Team.
+Access to the dining room will not be authorised for any other person.

+When the Organization provides accommodation for the Team.
 Only 2 handlers and the mushers are authorised to stay there.
 The presence of any other person is strictly forbidden, unless agreed by the Organization.